 After filtration, the final urine is excreted through the renal tubule into the renal pelvis.
 Accumulating in it, urine gradually flows into the bladder in the lumen of the ureters.

-Accessible and understandable about how the kidneys develop and work.
+It is accessible and understandable about how the kidneys develop and work.

-What happens in kidney glomerulonephritis?
+What happens with glomerulonephritis in the kidneys?

 Mainly with glomerulonephritis, the glomeruli of the kidneys are affected.